MahumFarhan/substrATE/tutorial.md

 - A TonB-dependent transporter (SusC-type, TCDB 1.B.14)
 - A SusD-like protein (TCDB 8.A.46)

+### Reading the phylogenetic trees

+When interpreting the trees in iTOL:

+- **Bold labels** — your genomic sequences
+- **Normal weight labels** — characterised reference sequences from CAZy
+- **Grey localisation strip** — reference sequences (`characterised_reference`)
+- **Pastel activity colours** — reference sequence enzymatic activities
+- **Saturated activity colours** — genomic sequence enzymatic activities

+Look for your genomic sequences clustering near references with known activities — this is the primary evidence for substrate annotation.
+A GH16 sequence clustering with characterised laminarinases (endo-1,3-β-glucanase, EC 3.2.1.39) is strong support for laminarin activity.

 ---

 ## 8. Running on multiple genomes